 Adevinta wins auction to buy eBay's classified ads unit for nearly US$9 billion - sources

-Norway's Adevinta has won the auction to buy U.S. e-commerce firm eBay's classified ads unit for nearly US$9 billion, a source familiar with the matter told Reuters on Monday.
+Norway's Adevinta has won the auction to buy the bulk of eBay's classified ads unit for nearly US$9 billion, with the U.S. e-commerce firm planning to keep a minority stake, two sources familiar with the matter told Reuters on Monday.

 NEW YORK/LONDON: Norway's Adevinta has won the auction to buy the bulk of eBay's classified ads unit for nearly US$9 billion, with the U.S. e-commerce firm planning to keep a minority stake, two sources familiar with the matter told Reuters on Monday.